b. 1937 Atlanta, GA – d. 2020 Bedford, NH

 In 2016, Amos received the Georgia Museum of Art’s Larry D. and Brenda A. Thompson award and was honored by the Studio Museum in Harlem as an Icon and Trailblazer, along with Faith Ringgold and Lorraine O’Grady.

-Her work is held in the collections of the Baltimore Museum of Art, MD; Bass Museum of Art, FL; Birmingham Museum of Art, AL; British Museum, London; Bronx Museum of Art, NY; Brooklyn Museum of Art, NY; James F. Byrnes Institute, Germany; Museo de las Artes, Mexico; Metropolitan Museum of Art, NY; Minneapolis Museum of Art, MN; Museum of Modern Art, NY; Newark Museum, NJ; Studio Museum in Harlem, NY; Whitney Museum of American Art, NY, and Yale University Art Gallery, CT, among others.
+Her work is held in over 40 museum collections, including the Baltimore Museum of Art, MD; Bass Museum of Art, FL; Birmingham Museum of Art; British Museum, UK; Brooklyn Museum, NY; Detroit Institute of Arts, MI; James F. Byrnes Institute, Germany; Museo de las Artes, Mexico; Metropolitan Museum of Art, NY; Minneapolis Institute of Art, MN; Museum of Modern Art, NY; National Gallery of Art, DC; Newark Museum, NJ; Studio Museum in Harlem, NY; Whitney Museum of American Art, NY; and Yale University Art Gallery, CT, among others.